 As an Amazon Associate I earn from qualifying purchases.

-A moist and flavorful layer cake full of bright and zesty orange marmalade.
-Sunny orange cream cheese frosting makes this creamsicle cake irresistible!
+A moist and flavorful orange vanilla cake full of bright and zesty orange marmalade.
+Sunny orange cream cheese frosting makes this orange creamsicle cake simply irresistible!

-But until it does, this cake is almost identical to that cupcake base (obviously without blueberries) with just a couple tweaks to involve plenty of orange and lots and lots of crannies (not these kinds of crannies) for orange zest.
+This orange and vanilla cake is almost identical to that cupcake base, with just a couple tweaks to involve plenty of orange and lots and lots of crannies (not these kinds of crannies) for orange zest.

 You’ll start by creaming together butter, sugar, and some orange marmalade.
 Butter + sugar is a pretty standard start to a cake, but I add in the orange marmalade here to help bring out ultra orange flavor.
 All that creaming with the orange zest really does something fancy to that base!